ColorlibHQ/gentelella/vendors/devbridge-autocomplete/readme.md

 $('#autocomplete').autocomplete({
     lookup: function (query, done) {
-        // Do ajax call or lookup locally, when done,
+        // Do Ajax call or lookup locally, when done,
         // call the callback and pass your results: var result = {
             suggestions: [